- Official EFT Tutorial

-The issues above are all very global, which means that they contain many Aspects.
+The issues above are all very global, which means that they contain many Specific Events with many Aspects.
 That is they can be broken down into much smaller parts, and we can be far more specific.
 Trying to resolve these global issues with a round or so of Tapping is like trying to collapse a solid oak table by pounding your fist on the table top.
 With enough repeated pounding you might weaken a table leg or two, but that's about it.

 A better approach is to take aim at the table legs that support the table top.
-Remove or weaken the table legs and the table top falls.
+Remove the table legs and the table top falls.
 Herein lies the simplicity, and the power, of Specific Events.

 Tabletop and Table Legs - An Ideal EFT Metaphor